 Using the private prison industry as an example, Brooks explained, “I’m not saying that a bank has to lend to all private prisons, but they will have to assess those customers based on their banking characteristics.”
 And further: “If they do deny customers a service, they must do it on individual risk assessments of that specific customer that are quantified and documented … [not] subjective opinion-based boycotts.”

-If approved, the new rule would be enforced as part of the regular safety and soundness examination cycle, according to Brooks.
+If eventually published in the Federal register, the new rule would be enforced as part of the regular safety and soundness examination cycle.
 The agency would develop examination modules to test for compliance.